-We were up in the air for a little while when the stewardess came around passing out warm mixed nuts.
-Now, I have eaten cashews and almonds and other nuts in the past before my allergy, even though I didn’t really care for them.
+We were up in the air for a little when when the flight attendant came around passing out warm mixed nuts.
+Now please know this, I had eaten cashews and almonds and other nuts in the past, though I didn’t really care for them.
 I looked at the nuts and was intrigued by the salt on them.
-I picked one up and put it in my mouth, then spit it right out which gave me the bit of salt that I wanted.
+I picked one up and put it in my mouth, then spit it right out which gave me the taste of salt that I wanted.
 I went on doing my coloring when my tongue started feeling strange.
 I thought maybe a piece of the nut was still on my tongue.
-I asked my mom if anything was on my tongue and she said no. Then my lips started feeling hot and itchy and hives came all down my mouth and putter throat.
+I asked my mom if anything was on my tongue and she said no. Then my lips started feeling hot and itchy and hives came all down my mouth and throat.
 I started panicking because I didn’t understand what was happening to me.

-The stewardess noticed that there was a problem and called for a doctor on board, then alerted the pilot as to the situation.
-The doctor said to find Benadryl and an epi pen and the pilot started making calls to do an emergency landing of the plane.
-Luckily the lady sitting across from us had Benadryl in her purse and two other people on board had epi pens just in case.
+The flight attendant noticed that there was a problem and called for a doctor on board, then alerted the pilot as to the situation.
+The doctor said to find Benadryl and an Epi pen and the pilot started making calls to potentially have an emergency landing of the plane.
+Luckily, the lady sitting across from us had Benadryl in her purse and two other people on board had Epi pens just in case.
 I took the Benadryl and luckily it worked within minutes in stopping and reversing my reaction so the pilot never had to make the emergency landing.
 However, the doctor told us that with nut allergies it’s common after four hours for the symptoms show up again.

-Once we landed, it would be almost exactly four hours from the first reaction so we had to make a mad dash for the nearest kiosk still open in the airport for more Benadryl.
+Once we landed, it would be almost exactly four hours from the first reaction so we ran for the nearest kiosk still open in the airport for more Benadryl.
 We made it to the kiosk five minutes before it closed.
 It was a whole day of very close calls.
-Yes, one could argue that I was already allergic to them and sooner or later my allergy would have showed itself but finding out at 30,000 feet in the air is not an ideal place.
+Yes, one could argue that I was already allergic to tree-nuts and sooner or later my allergy would have showed itself but finding out at 30,000 feet in the air is was an ideal place.